mljarman/twitoff/README.md

 # twitoff
-write a fun web application for comparing and predicting tweets
+Write a fun web application for comparing and predicting tweets.
+It is deployed on Heroku and can be viewed at https://twitoff-mlj02.herokuapp.com/